GoaFan77/Enhanced4XModRepo/Readme.txt

 		- Fixed a number of typos.
 		- Psychic Possession no longer triggers when the culture center is scuttled.

+1.87	- Reworked Mad Vasari Titan Random Event
+			- Without spoiling too much, the event is now more likely to happen, but at first only some scout ships spawn.
+The titan will spawn significantly later in the game, preventing un-fun games when it spawns way too early.
+			- The Titan now has some special tricks that should help make it far more dangerous.
-1.87	- Increases Antimodule Cruiser XP values to be more in line with other combat frigates, as they can now attack ships.
+		- Increases Antimodule Cruiser XP values to be more in line with other combat frigates, as they can now attack ships.
 		- Standardized capitalship level purchase costs.
 They are now set to cost 5 credits for every experience point needed to reach the next level.
 		- Reduce Ascended Advent faction resource reduction bonus from 15% to 7.5%.
 		- Kortul's Power Surge ability is now disrupted by Interrupt abilities.